FabianC1/Tic-Tac-Toe-in-Racket-GUI/README.md

    racket "racket tic-tac-toe.rkt"
    ```

-## License
+## Final Notes

-All rights reserved.
-This project and its source code are the exclusive property of Fabian Galasel.
-No part of this project may be copied, modified, reused, or distributed without explicit permission.
+This project serves as a practical introduction to building GUIs in Racket and implementing basic game logic.